sophiajt/sophiajt.github.io/content/2024-03-23-one-year-on-hrt.md

 Haha, if only HRT helped with this.
 It sadly does not.
 I have been practicing regularly for the last 6 months, which has helped a bunch.
 But wow, it's work work work.

+## Passing

+An earlier draft of this post didn't include this section, but after writing it and having breakfast, I wanted to say something here.
+HRT does not allow me to be read as a woman.
+It's done many things to make parts of me more feminine, but I've never once been correctly gendered in public.

+For some trans women, they're lucky in that regard.
+After a few months on HRT, their already-feminine features are enough with a bit of help to appear feminine enough to be regularly gendered correctly.

+I'm on the other end.
+My face is a bit androgynous naturally, but things like my baldness, and perhaps other characteristics like shoulders, will lead me to be read as masculine.

+My goal in this regard is to be a trans woman.
+What I am as a trans woman.
+To be myself, basically, and to grow and change to be more myself.
+To do that, rather than to try to fit into a box that wasn't made for me.
+If at some point in the future, I happen to fit into such a box, then it will be a happy accident.

 # Worth it

 HRT has been without a doubt thoroughly worth it.
 I'm healthier.
 I'm heading in a healthier direction.
 My connections to my friends has gotten deeper.
 My comnection to my inner world has likewise also gotten deeper.